andreyv/sbupdate/README.md

 # sbupdate

-A tool to generate and sign kernel images for UEFI Secure Boot on Arch Linux.
+A tool to generate and sign kernel images for UEFI Secure Boot on Arch Linux

 ## Installation